I built Hornbill's entire design function from zero

 It isn't about novelty.
 It's about letting a small team move at the pace the business needs while keeping the quality high.

-To put the whole process to the test, we picked one of the main products, Knowledge, and rebuilt it from scratch.
-We used the design system, and we started where the process says to start: with the people.
-We talked to users and stakeholders, which, to everyone's surprise, had never been done from a UX point of view before.
-That alone was a shock to the team, and it reshaped how we thought the product should work.
+To prove the process held up under real conditions, I chose one of the main products, Knowledge, and led a full rebuild on it.
+We ran it the way the process says to: system-first, and starting with the people.
+I pushed the team to talk to users and stakeholders before touching a screen, something that, to everyone's surprise, had never been done on this product from a UX point of view.
+That alone reshaped how we thought it should work.

 The two years ahead